Kicking Out Shoshana: Production

 The film features Gal Gadot after she completed her role in The Fast and the Furious franchise.
 She went back to Israel to shoot her first Israeli film.
 Principal photography for the film took place in Jerusalem.

 Release

 The film is co-produced and distributed by United King Films.
 It was released on July 17, 2014 in Israel and also released in the United States at the Israeli Film Festival.
-It received mixed to positive reviews from critics.
+It received negative to positive reviews from critics.
+Haaretz called it the most politically incorrect Israeli film of all time.